michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0081.md

 - n: a lawyer who pleads cases in court
 - n: someone who has supervisory duties at a summer camp
 ### Family
+- counsellor: counsellors, counsellorship+
-counsellor: counsellors, counsellorship+;counsel: counseled, counseling, counselled, counselling, counsellor, counselor, counsels;counseling: counselings;counselling: counsellings;counselor: counselors, counselorship
+- counsel: counseled, counseling, counselled, counselling, counsellor, counselor, counsels
+- counseling: counselings
+- counselling: counsellings
+- counselor: counselors, counselorship
 ### Examples
 - He and Leah met with a guidance counsellor to discuss his plan to graduate in three years.
 - When Ghebar asked the counsellor for advice, he was told to try to focus intently on the present.